nguyenlekhtn/todo-list/README.md

 - add tasks to project and change those info

 what I practiced in this project:
-* Using webpack to bundling the web app
+* Using webpack to bundle the web app
 * Using [aria-current] attribute to set the active state of an element
-* Using <dialog> to show a popup in page
+* Using dialog to show a popup in page
 * Change display attribute to show/hide element

 Live demo: https://nguyenlekhtn.github.io/todo-list/